 - Regularly review your suppliers, shop around as there may be new ones that offer better quality or charge less.
 Also, never be afraid to send food back (if your food items are delivered) if the quality isn’t what your specifications require.
 Use our Food Truck Supplier Directory to assist you.

 - Portion control.
 You must start using portioning for every item that leaves your truck’s service window.
 If you and your staff are serving huge containers, not only will your profit go down the drain, but people will have less room for other items and thus spend less at your truck.

 - Don’t buy more fresh produce than you can use just because it’s on sale.
-If it’s perishable and you’re not able to sell it, ultimately it’s just a waste.
+If it is perishable and you’re not able to sell it, ultimately it’s just a waste.

 - Follow recipes: Do you and your food truck staff always cook each menu item the same way or do you add different amounts of ingredients?
-If you don’t follow the same recipe to the letter, not only are you giving your customers an inconsistent dining experience, but you are probably also wasting ingredients.
+If you don’t follow the same recipe to the letter, not only are you giving your customers an inconsistent dining experience, but you are probably also wasting ingredients and this is not what a cost effective food truck does.

 - Create some vegetarian dishes for your menu.
 Make them delicious, unique and something that customers will keep coming back for.
 Remember that these plates aren’t just eaten by vegetarians, and thy typically carry higher profit margins.